act-rules/act-rules.github.io/_rules/iframe-identical-name-equivalent-purpose-4b1c6c.md

 #### Passed Example 8

-Multiple `iframe` within document tree have the same [accessible name][] (given by `title`) and embed equivalent resources.
+Two `iframe` elements within the same [document tree][] have the same [accessible name][] (given by the `title` attribute) and embed equivalent resources.
 Each `iframe` refers to a different url that referenced different advertising content (giving by a third party) but embed resources has equivalent purpose: showing an advertising.

 ```html
 <iframe title="advertising" src="/test-assets/iframe-unique-name-4b1c6c/advertising-one.html"> </iframe>